 Patient Safety in Ambulatory Surgery Centers

-Our physicians utilize our center because we partner with them to deliver high-quality, patient-centered care in an outpatient setting which provides comfort and ease of access.
-While hospitals provide a wide range of support services 24 hours a day, we are designed to focus on the patient’s specific procedure or surgery experience and preparation for recovery at home
+Our physicians utilize our center because we partner with them to deliver high-quality, patient-centered care in an outpatient setting that provides comfort and ease of access.
+While hospitals provide a wide range of support services 24 hours a day, we are designed to focus on the patient’s specific procedure or surgery experience and preparation for recovery at home.

-Based upon your medical history and health assessment, and the procedure to be performed, your physician will select the best care setting for your specific healthcare needs.
-In some cases, it may be determined that the hospital is the best setting for your planned procedure.
+Based upon your medical history and health assessment and the procedure to be performed, your physician will select the best care setting for your specific healthcare needs.
+It may be determined that the hospital is the best setting for your planned procedure in some cases.